rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 ![chainlink schema]({{site.url_complet}}/assets/article/blockchain/oracle/chainlink-price-feed.png)

-1) External data providers (coincecko, GSR, ..) aggregate raw price data from a multitude of centralized and decentralized exchanges, accounting for time, volume, and outliers.
+1) External data providers (coincecko, GSR, ..) aggregate raw price data from many centralized and decentralized exchanges, accounting for time, volume, and outliers.

 2. Chainlink nodes fetch these data provided by these different external data providers.
-The results is combined in an unique value (median) inside a report
+The results are combined in a unique value (median) inside a report
 3. Finally, this value is reported to a smart contract, making available for all others smart contracts.

 Reference: [15. chain.link/data-feeds#price-and-market-feeds]( https://chain.link/data-feeds#price-and-market-feeds)